h2oai/tutorials/Driverless AI/machine-learning-interpretability/machine-learning-interpretability.md

 - Permutation Feature Importance

 The plots in the Driverless AI model tab allow you to understand the Driverless AI model.
-For example, in the tab, we can observe a transformed Shapley plot indicating top transformed features driving model behavior and whether top features positively or negatively impact the model's prediction.
+For example, in the Driverless AI tab, we can observe a transformed Shapley plot indicating top transformed features driving model behavior and whether top features positively or negatively impact the model's prediction.
 Note: these transformed features in the Shapley plot can be complicated to understand.
 That is why surrogate models offer approximate explanations into what drives the model behavior in the original feature space.
 Therefore, surrogate models are used to explain the complexity of the developed Driverless AI model.

 To learn more about the Summary tab and each plot in the Driverless AI Models tab, click [here](https://docs.h2o.ai/driverless-ai/latest-stable/docs/userguide/interpret-understanding.html#understanding-the-model-interpretation-page).

 ### Deeper Dive and Resources